kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

    devices were picked, as usual.
 More details on this special `ResourceClaim` follow below.
    When using extended resources advertised for a node, the normal resource tracking reserves them.
-1. kubelet asks DRA driver to prepare devices in the special `ResourceClaim`, and pass the devices to containers with the dynamic extended resource requests.
+1. kubelet asks DRA driver to prepare devices in the special `ResourceClaim`, and pass the devices to containers with the extended resource requests.

-Some quick clarifications around the basic concepts: extended resource, dynamic resource, and dynamic extended resource.
+Some quick clarifications around the basic concepts: extended resource backed by device plugin, extended resource backed by DRA, and dynamic resource.

-* extended resource uses pod's spec.containers[].resources.requests to request for resources, extended resource consumes the capacity from node's status.capacity.
-Extended resource is of type: string, int
+* extended resource backed by device plugin uses pod's spec.containers[].resources.requests to request for resources, it consumes the capacity from node's status.capacity.
+It is of type: string, int
 * dynamic resource uses `ResourceClaim` to request for resources, and `ResourceSlice` to provide resource capacity.
 A pod asks for resources through resource claim requests in pod's spec.resources.claims.
-Dynamic resource type is described in resource slice, simply speaking, it is a list of devices, with each device being described as structured paramaters.
+Dynamic resource type is described in resource slice, simply speaking, it is a list of devices, with each device being described as structured parameters.
-* dynamic extended resource is a combination of the two above.
+* extended resource backend by DRA is a combination of the two above.
 It uses pods' spec.containers[].resources.requests to request for resources, and uses `ResourceSlice` to provide resource capacity.
 Hence, it is of type: string, int on the consumption side, and list of devices with a common